-Which is book is "greater" in terms of opposition?
+Which is book is "greater" in terms of vice?
 (Explain.)

 This survey was answered 25,620 times by 2261 people.
 See the map.

-Considering the idea of opposition, which book do you think is "greater"?
-Which of the two works do you think discuss, define, describe, or allude to the idea of opposition more than the other?
-Which book, in your opintion, has more to say about the idea of opposition?
-From which book can you learn more about the idea of opposition?
+Considering the idea of vice, which book do you think is "greater"?
+Which of the two works do you think discuss, define, describe, or allude to the idea of vice more than the other?
+Which book, in your opintion, has more to say about the idea of vice?
+From which book can you learn more about the idea of vice?